Hsinha11/Leetcode-solutions/25. Reverse Nodes in k-Group/README.md

 - The number of nodes in the list is `n`.
 - `1 <= k <= n <= 5000`
 - `0 <= Node.val <= 1000`

+### Approach

+We repeatedly locate the k-th node from the current segment.
+If fewer than k nodes remain, connect the rest as-is.
+Otherwise, detach the segment [ptr..kth], reverse it, connect it after the previous segment, and continue from the next segment's head.
+The helper performs standard linked-list reversal.

+### Complexity

+- Time: O(n) — each node is visited a constant number of times.
+- Space: O(1) — in-place reversal ignoring recursion stack (use iterative reverse for strict O(1)).